vndevteam/nestjs-turbo/README.md

 ## Development Process

-1. Create a new branch from `main`
+1. Create a new branch from `develop`
 2. Make changes
 3. Create pull request
 4. Wait for review and merge